Two more MRIs, this time the pelvis and right femur.

 Richard Jenkins (Six Feet Under's Nathaniel Fisher Sr.) is great in the meaty role of Charlize Theron's father, who starts out despicable but becomes a hero by the end of the film.

 Lumbar Puncture (spinal tap)Not much fun to experience, but surprisingly the removal of a bunch of spinal fluid seems to have actually improved my condition, much to my surprise.

 Film: (DVD) To Drive the Dark Away: A Vision of John Langstaff David Nath, 2006Went to the première of this Revels film at the Capitol in Arlington.
 A good film bio of Jack, lots of familiar faces to be seen.

-Harriet and I went out to dinner at the West Street Grill, down in The Lake, lured by a two for one coupon we got in the mail.
+Harriet and I went out to dinner at the West Street Grill (now West Street Tavern and Restaurant), down in The Lake, lured by a two for one coupon we got in the mail.
 This is a neighborhood bar/restaurant not a mile from our house, but we never even knew it existed, despite living here for 27 years!
-What a deligtful, funky little place!
+What a delightful, funky little place!
 Food was excellent, ambiance was classic neighborhood Irish bar.
 We will be back!

 Film: (HBO) Batman Begins Christopher Nolan, 2005Not my favorite genre, but this was a pretty good one, though I found the fights boring.
 Nice visuals, good concept and writing.

 Chantey Sing at M.I.T.Harriet and I rode down to the M.I.T.
 Sailing Pavilion for this informal sing, it was a very pleasant group, we enjoyed singing with them and saw a few familiar faces as well.
 I led a somewhat hoarse version of Barrett's Privateers.